 Your doctor may check other medical conditions before diagnosing RSD.
 These conditions are treated differently from RSD and include:

 - Lyme Disease muscle diseases blood clots in the veins small-fibre polyneuropathies

 Early treatment is essential to prevent the worsening or spread of RSD, even if the difficulty of diagnosis does not always make it easy to do so. in fact in these cases, many people with RSD have relief of symptoms within 18 months.
 Unfortunately, other individuals develop chronic pain and disability.
 Researchers do not know why some people improve, while others do not.

 Treatments for RSD vary.
 Some interventions and medications can help alleviate and treat symptoms.
 You can also look for physical therapy and psychotherapy to reduce the effects of MSDs.
 You may find that your condition improves greatly with treatment, but some people need to learn how to manage their symptoms.

 RSD interventions include:

-- Transcutaneous electrical simulation of the electric nerve biofeedback peripheral nerve blocks
+- Transcutaneous electrical stimulation of the electric nerve

 - sympathectomy, chemical or surgical, which destroys some of your sympathetic nerves deep brain stimulation